 17 fabulously easy tips and tricks to stop mindlessly eating

 2. Perception: In a study when people thought they were drinking “cheap” wine, they ate less and stayed at dinner shorter.
 But the group with the “good” wine (they were the same exact wines) stayed longer and ate more and said the meal was better.
 The lesson?
 Don’t always judge a wine bottle by its label or a restaurant by its exterior.

-3. Eating: The first bite is always the best so just reduce the portions.
+3. Eating: The first bite is always the best so try to reduce your portions.
 Out to dinner?
-Tell them to pack up 1/2 of your food for home even before they bring out the plate to your table.
+Tell them to pack up 1/2 of your food for home even before they bring out your plate to the table.
 Say no to bread.
 This way you don’t even have to look at it.
-If you have to constantly look at it, you have to constantly ask yourself the question, “Do I want a piece?
-Do I really not want a piece?”
-Save yourself.
-Put food in the back of cupboards.
-Make it harder to get to.
-Thank God for places like Costco.
-But take Costco size things and put them in smaller containers (then hide them in large bins.)
-In general, when food is out of your site - it’s out of your mind.
+(Here are tips about the best restaurant options for healthy food.)

 4. Awareness: Are you really hungry when you eat?
 If you’re not hungry but choose to eat anyway — say out loud, “I’m not hungry but I’m going to eat this anyway!”